google/trillian-examples/binary_transparency/firmware/README.md

 Even in this _best case_, how do we know that the signed firmware is not faulty, or even malicious?
-What if the signing identity used to assert authenticity if the firmware is somehow used to sign unintended updates (whether through outright compromise as in the [Realtek identity used to sign the Stuxnet worm](https://arstechnica.com/information-technology/2017/11/evasive-code-signed-malware-flourished-before-stuxnet-and-still-does/), or, perhaps, more subtly via some form of insider risk - be it malicious or
+What if the signing identity used to assert authenticity of the firmware is somehow used to sign unintended updates (whether through outright compromise as in the [Realtek identity used to sign the Stuxnet worm](https://arstechnica.com/information-technology/2017/11/evasive-code-signed-malware-flourished-before-stuxnet-and-still-does/), or, perhaps, more subtly via some form of insider risk - be it malicious or